SCHOLARSHIP PRIZE AT DARMSTADT

 LOST HIGHWAY WITH ENSEMBLE MODERN

-World premiere of a new work for brass quintet and electronics from Martin Hiendl (more details coming soon).
+World premiere of a new work for brass quintet and electronics in December from Martin Hiendl (more details coming soon).

 Jack works primarily as a tubist, promoting his instrument to the contemporary musical world through collaborations with internationally renowned ensembles, composers and educational establishments.
 His extensive experience in older musical genres includes working with many world class orchestras, conductors and soloists, as well as historically informed performances on the serpent and ophicleide.